 The differences in the estimates of intergenerational earnings mobility are remarkably high, across country and across time.
 As researchers have gained access to better data, they have tried to explain these differences.
-The distorting effect of transitory earnings shocks on the permanent income measure has been internalized in the literature by averaging several yearly observations, typically over five years or less (see for instance Solon (1992) and Zimmerman (1992)).
-Mazumder (2005) claims that five years is a far too small window, given the persistence characterizing the transitory shocks.
-He argues that the earlier estimates are downward biased due to measurement errors in the form of omitted dynamics in fathers' earnings variable.
-Based on nationally representative social security data he presents intergenerational elasticities (IGE) for the US that are approximately 50% higher than earlier believed (approximately 0.6 in stead of 0.4).
-Mazumder's data is partly imputed due to top coding, and the number of observations is relatively low.
+The distorting effect of transitory earnings shocks on the permanent income measure has been internalized in the literature by averaging several yearly observations, typically over 5 years or less (see for instance Solon (1992) and Zimmerman (1992)).
+Mazumder (2005) claims that 5 years is a far too small window, given the persistence characterizing the transitory shocks.
+He argues that the earlier estimates are downward biased due to measurement errors in the form of omitted dynamics in the fathers' earnings variable.
+Based on nationally representative social security data, he presents intergenerational elasticities (IGE) for the US that are approximately 50 percent higher than earlier believed (approximately 0.6 instead of 0.4).
+Mazumder's data are partly imputed due to top coding, and the number of observations is relatively low.
 Therefore he suggests that future research should attempt to verify his results using long-term measures of permanent earnings from other sources.

-Another source of measurement error with implications for the estimation of intergenerational mobility is discussed in several recent papers, notably Haider and Solon (2006), Grawe (2006), and Böhlmark and Lindquist (2006).
+Another source of measurement error with implications for the estimation of intergenerational mobility is discussed in several recent papers, notably Haider and Solon (2006), Grawe (2006), and Böhlmark and Lindquist (2006)1.
 Here it is argued that life-cycle variation in the association between current and permanent earnings represents a form of error where the classical errors-in-variables model is misspecified.
 The life-cycle bias adds to the standard errors-in-variables bias when current earnings is used as proxy for the fathers' as well as the children's lifetime earnings, with the inconsistency varying across fathers' and/or children's age.
-This measurement error cannot be eliminated by controlling for by using multi-year average of current income.
+Controlling for multi-year average of current income cannot eliminate this measurement error.